Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps

-Observations of \HI\ disks find a tight correlation between the observed \HI\ mass and the spatial size of the \HI\ disk \citep[e.g.,][]{broeils97,wang16-HISizeMass,bluebird20:chilesVI}.
+Observations of \HI\ disks find a tight correlation between the observed \HI\ mass and the spatial size of the \HI\ disk \citep[e.g.,][]{broeils97-HISizeMass,wang16-HISizeMass,bluebird20:chilesVI}.
 A commonly used metric is the correlation between the \HI\ mass of the galaxy and the diameter of the $N_{HI}=1.25\times 10^{20} ~\rm{cm}^{-2}$ contour.
 The top panel of Fig.~\ref{fig:disk_scaling} shows this relation for the six halos considered in this study from redshift $z=0-0.5$.
 This redshift range was chosen to highlight the evolution of individual systems and match the redshift range of the CHILES survey \citep{bluebird20:chilesVI}, which has galaxies that closely follow this relation with $D_{HI}$ ranging from a few kpc to $\sim$60 kpc.
 The points represent the mean values between these redshifts, with the bars showing the standard deviation.
-The \HI\ mass, $M_{HI}$ is the total within the defined disk region.
-The disk diameter, $D_{HI}$, is calculated as two times the radius at which the mean face-on column density drops below $1.25\times 10^{20}~\rm{cm}^{-2}$.
+The \HI\ mass, $M_{HI}$, is the total within the defined disk region.
+The disk diameter, $D_{HI}$, is calculated as 2 times the radius at which the mean face-on column density drops below $1.25\times 10^{20}~\rm{cm}^{-2}$.
 All the \LessActive\ systems (Tempest, Maelstrom, and Hurricane) fall within the observed scatter from \citet{wang16-HISizeMass}.
 Squall and Blizzard are on the upper and lower edges, respectively.
 Cyclone is overmassive for its size.
 This is likely due to its recent interaction history with satellite galaxies, leading to a relatively large amount of material in the CGM and a relatively compact disk.
 Some systems evolve quite significantly during this redshift range.
 The two least populated systems, Tempest and Maelstrom, show relatively little evolution.

-The bottom panel of Fig.~\ref{fig:disk_scaling} shows the Baryonic Tully-Fisher Relation, which relates the total mass of baryons in a system to the asymptotic rotational velocity \citep{mcGaugh00-TullyFisher}.
-Star formation in this generation of the FOGGIE galaxies is overly concentrated in the centralmost regions \citep{wright24}, leading to sharply peaked rotation curves.
-When comparing the median rotational velocities, none of the galaxies in our sample fall within the observed scatter.
-When comparing the peak rotational velocities (near the galactic center), all systems except for Cyclone follow the relation.